Planning-&-Building

 • Making structural repairs or changes that are permitted outright (specifically allowed) by your zoning

-• Some "hard" landscaping features, such as fences or retaining walls
+• Some "hard" landscaping features, such as pool fences or retaining walls (over 1.2m in height or a sequence of retaining walls)

 When You Don't Need a Permit